To update an employees tax file declaration you need to open the employee file and then click the 'Tax File Declaration' tab on the left menu.

 - If an employee is not an Australian resident for tax purposes, they cannot claim the tax free threshold.

 - Only a non-Australian resident can be an approved working holiday maker.
 For more information on what an approved working holiday maker is, click here.
+Refer to the section below "Changing an employee's working holiday maker status" for detailed instructions on this workflow.

 - The "Has approved withholding variation" field should only be selected if the employee has written approval from the ATO that their tax rate should be set as per their instructions.
 Ticking this checkbox will then display a new % field where the tax rate % percentage should be added (as a number only).
 If the ATO has advised that no PAYG should be deducted for the employee, then enter '0' as the value.
 N.B.
 This variation amount will override any other setting in the additional information section.